 The paving and wall surrounding the DNA Tower was constructed using stones from 11 towns and 80 shires within Western Australia.
 The original design included a shallow reflecting pond at the base of the tower.
 It was replaced with Karratha stone paving in 2001 to enhance visitor safety.

 The DNA Tower is located at the Forrest Drive end of the Broadwalk Vista.
-It is an easy 1.5 km walk from Synergy Parkland and the Western Australian Botanic Garden.
+It is an easy 1.5 km walk from May Drive Parkland and the Western Australian Botanic Garden.